lucidworks/connectors-sdk-resources/java-sdk/connectors/README.md

 At this point, the generated zip could be uploaded directly to Fusion, but follow the steps below to run as a remote plugin.

+To target a specific SDK version, update version property in the gradle.properties file.

 ## Deploy to Fusion